What is Aspera Connect?

 For step-by-step installation instructions, please see:

 In most cases a user only needs to download the Aspera Connect Plug-in and they are good to go.
 Other times companies or organizations have a firewall that prevents the high speed connection from occurring.
-To make the connection possible, you or your IT department may need to open the following ports:
+To make the connection possible, you or your IT department may need to open the following ports, hosts, and statuses:

 - UDP - Port 33001